samyycX/CS2-PlayerModelChanger/README.md

 ## Common Issues
 - **You should use the compiled model (suffix `.vmdl_c`)**
 - **You should use `.vmdl` instead of `.vmdl_c` in config json**
+- If your model don't have animation, try to switch the map once (to make multiaddonmanager download the model)

 ## Credits
 - Method to change model: [DefaultSkins](https://github.com/Challengermode/cm-cs2-defaultskins) by ChallengerMode